I hope you enjoy reading this blog post.

 - Social Signals Graph Metrics

-In IM, Content marketing refers to strategies geared towards creating and distributing relevant digital content with the aim of attracting the audience.
-These audiences are then guided through a kind of digital funnels that ends with them executing the aims of the website owner.
+In IM, Content marketing refers to strategies geared toward creating and distributing relevant digital content with the aim of attracting the audience.
+These audiences are then guided through a kind of digital funnel that ends with them executing the aims of the website owner.

 Utilizing various formats, content marketing offers its audience useful insight and valuable information related to their interest.

 Longer content helps you rank better for your target keyword and brings in more long-tail traffic … a win-win – Brian Dean

-Deployed in the forms of videos, audio, graphics, blog articles, ebooks, social media posts, amongst others, these content are engaging enough to lead the audience into the desired path.
+Deployed in the forms of videos, audio, graphics, blog articles, ebooks, and social media posts, amongst others, these content are engaging enough to lead the audience on the desired path.

 Types of Content Marketing strategy

 Blog posts are self-published diary-style information or journals hosted on the internet.
 Usually appearing in reverse order, with the newer posts coming on top.
 Bloggers use blogs to share their opinions and views on topical issues.

 Blogging with the right content writing tools take various forms, mostly in written form, but includes videos, case studies, etc.

 In the world of internet marketing, there are basically 4 types of blogs, and they are self-explanatory: